 If you have read more than a few of my posts, you know I take a logical, keep it real approach to creating success and getting things done.
 While that path serves a purpose, it leaves some artists who follow me needing help on the other side of the equation.

 First things first.
 From me, you get practical advice you know will help you advance your cause and grow your business.
 But what if part of that advice comes with some soul-searching required?
-I ran into this today with one of the participants in my How to Find Art Buyers Workshop.
+I ran into this recently with one of the participants in Art Marketing Mastery Workshop private Facebook group.

 This artist has worked his entire career in a creative field, but only recently has had the time to devote to pursuing a career as a visual artist.
 When you see his work, you know he has talent and a vision for what he wants to do with his art.
 He’s at the crossroad of figuring out a style and artistic direction.
 And, he wishes for specifics and for help on personal evaluation, planning, work ethics, goals, business development.
 Boy, how familiar does that sound to some of you?